BlackArabb/ekehi-mobile/mobileApp/Documentations/APPWRITE_OAUTH_FIX.md

 2. Select your project
 3. Navigate to the "Platforms" section (see detailed instructions below if you can't find it)
 4. Click "Add Platform"
-5. Select "Mobile" as the platform type
+5. Select "Flutter/React Native" as the platform type (IMPORTANT: Use Flutter/React Native, not separate Android and iOS platforms)
 6. Fill in the platform details:
    - **Platform Name**: Ekehi Mobile App
    - **App ID/Bundle ID**: com.ekehi.network